Actinarium/Rhythm/README.md

 Here’s what you can do to help:

 * **Check out [Material Cue][mcue-support]**, a keyline app I built with Rhythm.
-* **Buy a perpetual premium unlock for Material Cue** with one of pay-what-you-want options.
-  At the moment all of its features are available for free, but I'm planning to add some paid functionality for greater convenience.
 * **Gift me a game from my [wishlist on Steam][steam]** to cheer me up.
-  It’s Steam Summer Sale now, a perfect time to buy games on discount!
 * **Spread the word:** tell your fellow developers about Rhythm, Material Cue, and my other projects.
 * **Add me on [Google+][gplus] and/or [Twitter][twitter]** to be the first to know about my upcoming projects and apps.
-* I’m also looking into other donation options: Paypal, Google Wallet, Flattr, Gratipay, Patreon — tell me what’s better.
-* If you or your company are interested in sponsoring my development efforts, please  contact me directly at [actinate@gmail.com](mailto:actinate@gmail.com).
+* If you or your company are interested in sponsoring my development efforts, please contact me directly at [actinate@gmail.com](mailto:actinate@gmail.com), and we could arrange something.
 * Need a hand with making your app more Material?
 I guess I could allocate some time to freelance work — contact me to discuss the options.

-Any bit counts, and whatever you choose to do, thank you a lot!
+Thank you!

 ## License